 Lavender lemonade

-- Put the sugar and the lavender in a bowl and rub with your fingertips the lavender through until your sugar smells like lavender.
+- Put the sugar and lavender in a bowl.
+Rub them together with your fingertips until the sugar smells like lavende½ oz. lavender, 1 cup sugar

-- Add the lavender sugar and stir until it's dissolved.
+- Add the lavender sugar and stir until the sugar has dissolved.

-- Turn off the stove and let it stand for 30 minutes.
+- Turn off the heat and let the syrup stand for 30 minutes.

-- Add the remaining lemon juice and the remaining water with the lavender syrup.
-Store in the refrigerator until use.
+- Stir the lemon juice and the remaining water into the chilled syrup.
+Store the lemonade in the refrigerator until ready to serve.2 ¼ cups water, 1¼ cup lemon juice

 Serving